AHADATAMT/canvas_game_starter/README.md

 - [x] The user sees a few different types of monster each time a new monster is spawned.
 - [ ] The monster moves around on its own each frame, and the user must chase it.
 - [ ] The map has "obstacles", such as trees, which block the user from moving through the space occupied by the obstacle.
-- [ ] The user can hear sound effects upon movement and upon catching a monster.
+- [x] The user can hear sound effects upon movement and upon catching a monster.
-- [ ] The user hears background music during the game.
+- [x] The user hears background music during the game.
 - [x] The user can see their high score.
 - [x] Have item, when touched the hero will change color.
+- [x] Control screen, user can click "START" button to start and see "Mission complete" screen with a "Restart" button

 The following **additional** features are implemented: